pgriffel/pacioli/vscode/pacioli/README.md

 Pacioli is a statically typed matrix language.

-This extension offers support for the Pacioli language.
+This extension offers editor support for the Pacioli language.
 Visit [Pacioli on Github](http://pgriffel.github.io/pacioli/) for information about the language itself.

 ## Features

 - Syntax highlighting
+- Diagnostics for syntax errors

 ## Requirements

-Not yet
+Java needs to be installed.

 ## Extension Settings